UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 code to generate the relevant data for use in the MetaWards model runs.

-The file `README.md` in the `data/hospitalStays` folder contains information about how to inform the length of hospital stays from line list data.
+The file `README.md` in the `data/hospitalStays` folder contains information about how to inform the length of hospital stays from line list data provided by Rob Challen.

+The input data `data/populationByAge/Pop by CTRY.csv` is from Rob Challen and contains population counts in different age-classes in different countries.

+The file `README.md` in the `data/contactData` folder contains information about how to download and generate the contact matrix data used in the model.

 ## Setting up design